-However, we have found that consumers are being misled with bad or inaccurate information regarding garage floor epoxy and coatings in general.
+However, we have found that consumers are being misled with inaccurate and even bad information regarding garage floor epoxy and coatings in general.
 As a result, we want to make our readers aware of what to look out for.

 Why Best Epoxy Coating Reviews are Suspect

-One of the many issues we have is that most of the websites listing the top garage floor epoxy have no floor coating experience and/or little to no knowledge of floor coatings in general.
+One of the many issues we have is that most of the websites listing the best garage floor epoxy have no floor coating experience and/or little to no knowledge of floor coatings in general.
 So how do they know which is best?

-As an example, one such author lists his experience as an “enthusiast of cars and pretty girls”.
+As an example, one such website’s author lists his experience as “an enthusiast of cars and pretty girls”.
 Hmmm….
 I can’t even comment on that.

 Another is an activist for green space.
 We think wanting to create more green space is nice, but it doesn’t make you an expert on garage floor coatings.

 Another such website claims to be a logistics company of some sort with an extremely vague mission statement that frankly makes no sense.
 There are no references either (that we could find) to its experience with any of the “best products” it writes about.

-A common theme among all these reviews is that they take the information found in the literature of each manufacturer’s epoxy coating and then restate in their own words these same features.
+A common theme among all these “Best epoxy reviews” is that they use the information found in the sales literature of each manufacturer’s epoxy floor coating to restate in their own words.

 Nevertheless, they do a poor job of explaining the benefits of each of these features and why one would be superior over the other.